| Title: | Client Library for SpatioTemporal Asset Catalog |

 system used by geometry objects.
 If |

-To allow users to express filter criteria in R language, rstac
+To allow users to express filter criteria in R language, rstac takes

 advantage of the abstract syntax tree (AST) to translate R expressions